o2r-project/erc-spec/docs/spec/archival.md

 # Archival extension

-This extension places the ERC in the context of preservation workflows by defining structural information and other metadata that guarantee interpretability and enable the bundling of the complete ERC as a self-contained digital object.
+This extension places the ERC in the context of preservation workflows by defining structural information and other metadata that guarantee interpretability and enable the bundling of the complete ERC as a self-contained, archivable digital object.

 ## Archival bundle

 In order to bundle the complete ERC, it can be packaged using the [BagIt][bagit] standard.
-It allows to store and transfer arbitrary content along with minimal metadata as well as payload validation.
+This allows to store and transfer arbitrary content along with minimal metadata as well as checksum based payload validation.

-For the purpose of transferring and storing an ERC, this extension defines how an ERC can be packaged using BagIt as the outer container and what limitations apply to it.
+For the purpose of transferring and storing an ERC, this extension defines how an ERC can be packaged using BagIt as the outer container and what limitations may apply.

 The remainder of this section comprises (i) a description of the outer container, and (ii) a BagIt profile.